-These tasty Bisquick Cream Cheese Sausage Balls are a delicious appetizer loaded with pork breakfast sausage, cream cheese, cheddar cheese, and Bisquick!
+Bisquick sausage balls are a delicious appetizer loaded with pork breakfast sausage, cream cheese, cheddar cheese, and Bisquick!
 The easy-to-make snack-size cream cheese balls are golden crispy on the outside with a great cheesy flavor!
+Serve them at any party and watch them disappear!

 I seriously don't get enough chances to do a lot of entertaining.
 Both my husband and my family are, at the very least, about half a country away.
 So whenever someone is coming over, I may go a little overboard on the food.
 Maybe.
 Maybe not, since no one has ever complained.

 Having some quick and easy snack foods or appetizers that come together quickly is always a plus.
 Really nice when I am having guests on short notice!
 I definitely have my go-to recipes for just this occasion.
 These super easy snack balls are one of those recipes!